elaifamouez/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile A script that Move the file betty from /tmp/ to /tmp/my_first_directory.

 8-firstdelete A script that Delete the file betty.

+9-firstdirdeletion A script that Delete the directory my_first_directory that is in the /tmp directory.